BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab5.md

 1. Limit `DNS` requests to 10 per second

 ### M3: Routing and NAT Configuration
+Implement your rules on the`Lab-5-router` machine.
+Consider the order the rules will need to be in to be effective.
 1. Port forward TCP traffic on ports `80` and `443` from the `Lab-5-router` to `Lab-5-website`
 1. Port forward UDP traffic on ports `53` from the `Lab-5-router` to `Lab-5-dns`